EHIC Renewal Card Application Process

 You are able to apply for more than one individual on a single EHIC application and may be eligible to apply for your partner and any dependents under the age of 19 who are still in full-time education.

-If your EHIC card is lost or stolen, you are able to fill in our application form to carry out an EHIC renewal.
+If your EHIC card is lost or stolen, you are able to fill in our application form to carry out an E111 renewal.
 This will cancel your previous card and will provide you with a brand new one, which will arrive in the post within approximately 7 days of submission.
 However, if you have lost or stolen your EHIC whilst abroad and require medical attention, then you may apply for a Provisional Replacement Certificate (PRC).
-This certificate can be applied for by you or by someone on your behalf and will provide you with the same level of cover as your EHIC would, up until you return home.
+This certificate can be applied for by you or by someone on your behalf and will provide you with the same level of cover as your E111 would, up until you return home.
 You are able to call up the Overseas Healthcare team to apply for one of these certificates while you are away.